jisosomppi/log-analysis/salt/README.md

 The logging frontend is Kibana, which is automatically set up and started on the master.
 The interface can be accessed either locally on the server (http://localhost) or from other machines (http://serverip).
 Kibana requires minimal setup after the initial scripts:
 * Create new index (the easiest index pattern for this is " \* "), choose @timestamp as the time filter
 * Go to the Discover tab to see log entries

-### Currently missing from the Salt version
-* Encryption of log traffic
-* User authentication for Nginx/Kibana
-* Automatic log analysis/filtering

 ## Basic idea of the setup
 The idea behind managing the setup is to reduce the number of problems in the complete installation.
 By using a centralized system for the installation we can ensure that: